somecallmejosh/majestic-monolith-blog/content/post/are-you-using-placeholder-attributes-properly.md

 }
 {{< /highlight >}}

 Notice how I wasn't able to combine selectors.
-This violates DRY (Don't Repeat Yourself) development strategies.
 This isn't a lack of refactoring.
 This repetition was required.
+This violates DRY (Don't Repeat Yourself) development principles.

 ### This Would Have Been Cooler, But Fuggetabotit!